-You’ve got to try this chicken soup in the crockpot I made when my middle daughter wasn’t feeling so hot and since then it has become one of our favorite crockpot meals, especially when it’s chilly outside.
+You’ve got to try this chicken soup in the crockpot I made when my middle daughter wasn’t feeling so hot.
+Since then it has become one of our favorite crockpot meals, especially when it’s chilly outside.
 Here’s how you make one of our favorite crockpot recipes.
-Special thanks to Foster Farms for sponsoring this post so we could share this recipe with you. (originally published 10/16)
+Special thanks to Foster Farms for sponsoring this post so we could share this recipe with you. (originally published 10/16, affiliate links present)

 - 1/2 yellow onion

-- 2 containers of chicken broth (or stock)
+- 2 containers of chicken stock

 - You’re ready!